Adk2001tech/Global-Wheat-Head-Detection/README.md

 # Python Packages📦 used:

+* **Numpy**: NumPy stands for Numerical Python.
+It support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+* **Pandas**: pandas is a Python package that provides fast, flexible, and expressive data structures designed to make working with structured (tabular, multidimensional, potentially heterogeneous) and time series data both easy and intuitive.
+It aims to be the fundamental high-level building block for doing practical, real world data analysis in Python.
+* **Matplotlib**: Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
+It can be used in Python scripts, the Python and IPython shell, web application servers, and various graphical user interface toolkits.
+* **Plotly**: It is an interactive, open-source, and browser-based graphing library for Python.
+* **Seaborn**: Seaborn is a library for making statistical graphics in Python.
+It is built on top of matplotlib and closely integrated with pandas data structures.

 <p float="left">
   <img src="https://user-images.githubusercontent.com/64481847/92205366-2a00d900-eea3-11ea-9389-22d5b9911985.jpg" width="400" />
   <img src="https://user-images.githubusercontent.com/64481847/92205324-13f31880-eea3-11ea-8dfc-1710799ad18b.jpg" width="400" />
 </p>

 <br>

+* **Tqdm**: Instantly make your loops show a smart progress meter - just wrap any iterable with tqdm(iterable), and you’re done! tqdm works on any platform (Linux, Windows, Mac, FreeBSD, NetBSD, Solaris/SunOS), in any console or in a GUI, and is also friendly with IPython/Jupyter notebooks.
+* **OpenCv**: OpenCV is a cross-platform library using which we can develop real-time computer vision applications.
+It mainly focuses on image processing, video capture and related features analysis.
+OpenCV runs on the following desktop operating systems: Windows, Linux, macOS, FreeBSD, NetBSD, OpenBSD.
+* **Tensorflow**: TensorFlow is a free and open-source software library for dataflow and differentiable programming across a range of tasks.
+It is a symbolic math library, and is also used for machine learning applications such as neural networks.
+It is used for both research and production at Google.
+* **Keras**: Keras is an API designed for human beings, not machines.
+Keras follows best practices for reducing cognitive load: it offers consistent & simple APIs, it minimizes the number of user actions required for common use cases, and it provides clear & actionable error messages.
+It also has extensive documentation and developer guides.

 <p float="left">
   <img src="https://user-images.githubusercontent.com/64481847/92205356-20777100-eea3-11ea-961e-f48bcfddb8eb.jpeg" width="400" />